AutoViML/featurewiz/README.md

 <ol>
 <li><b>featurewiz is built using xgboost, numpy, pandas and matplotlib</b>.
 It should run on most Python 3 Anaconda installations.
 You won't have to import any special libraries other than "XGBoost" and "networkx" library. </li>
 <li><b>We use "networkx" library for charts and interpretability</b>. <br>But if you don't have these libraries, featurewiz will install those for you automatically.</li>
-<li>Alex Lekov (https://github.com/Alex-Lekov/AutoML_Alex/tree/master/automl_alex) for his DataBunch module which is used by the tool.</li>
+<li><b>Alex Lekov</b> (https://github.com/Alex-Lekov/AutoML_Alex/tree/master/automl_alex) for his DataBunch and encoders modules which are used by the tool (though with some modifications).</li>
-<li>Category Encoders library in Python : This is an amazing library.
+<li><b>Category Encoders</b> library in Python : This is an amazing library.
 Make sure you read all about the encoders that featurewiz uses here: https://contrib.scikit-learn.org/category_encoders/index.html </li>
 </ol>

 ## Install